skema-dev/skema-go/README.md

 # Skema-Go
 Skema-Go is a Golang framework to simplify gRPC development by integrating various opensource components for best practice.

+## Highlight Features
+- grpcmux: grpc + http in an easy way, you can build one in less than 10 lines as below!
+- database: build-in CRUD capabilities for automatic DAO(Data Access Object) generating and registration.
+You no long need to struggling with database!
+Checkout [grpc-dao sample](https://github.com/skema-dev/skema-go/tree/main/sample/grpc-dao)
+- Feature Rich Configuration support

 ## grpcmux: gRPC + http service in 10 lines
 Talk is cheap.
 First, let's see how we can create a grpc server with http enabled in just 10 lines.